 Did V.A.
-Shiva Ayyadurai Invent Email?
+Shiva Ayyadurai Invent E-mail?
 A Computer Historian Responds

 Thomas Haigh

 Thomas Haigh is a historian of information technology.
 He is Associate Professor of Information Studies at the University of Wisconsin—Milwaukee and holds a Ph.D. in History & Sociology of Science from the University of Pennsylvania.
 He chairs the Special Interest Group on Computers, Information & Society (SIGCIS) for IT historians.